-The Dagmar North Trails have just reopened Sept.
-2015, and the mountain bike riding community is all excited and with good reason.
-These trails on Conservation land are mainly new MTB specific trails, designed and cut for thrills and spills and not resembling much of what was there 11 years ago.
+When Dagmar North Trails reopened in 2015, after about 10 years of uncertainty, the MTB community was all excited, and with good reason.
+These trails on Conservation land are mainly new MTB-specific trails, designed and cut for thrills and spills, and not resembling much of what was there.